-Although the AM profile has been raised as a priority for 'high value' and 'advanced' manufacturing, and a number of regional AM focused funding initiatives and project based research have been identified across Europe, or are planned, the European Framework funding programme has already supported projects covering AM based-research.
-For example IMPALA,
+The AM profile has been significantly raised in more recent years.
+Its identification as a 'high value' and 'advanced' manufacturing technology have facilitated a number of regional AM focused funding initiatives and project based research across the globe.
+Having said this, the European Framework funding programme has supported the development of projects covering AM based-research since 2008.